Unsupervised Parameter Estimation using Model-based Decoder: Numerical Simulations

-We compare \wout{the} proposed method with the classical approaches MUSIC~\cite{Schmidt1986} and SPICE~\cite{Stoica2011} and the unsupervised learning method from~\cite{Yuan2021}.
-For the case of correlated signals, the rootMUSIC extension to UCA~\cite{Tewfik1992} with and without spatial smoothing (SS) as introduced in~\cite{Wax1994} is simulated.
-Unfortunately, the extension of rootMUSIC and spatial smoothing to UCA shows a weak performance.
-In the original paper only particular angles are studied.
+We compare \wout{the} proposed method with the classical approaches MUSIC~\cite{Schmidt1986}, $\ell_1$-SVD \cite{Malioutov2005}, and SPICE~\cite{Stoica2011}.
+We also compare to the unsupervised learning method from~\cite{Yuan2021}.
+For the case of correlated signals, the rootMUSIC extension to UCA~\cite{Tewfik1992} with and without spatial smoothing (SpS) as introduced in~\cite{Wax1994} is simulated.
+Unfortunately, the extension of rootMUSIC and SpS to UCA shows a weak performance.
+In the original paper, only particular angles are studied.
 When simulated with randomly drawn angles in the whole field of view the performance degrades drastically.
-This was observed independently of the condition $M \gg 2\pi R/\lambda$.
-For the methods of SPICE and MUSIC, we define a grid with $1200$ points to be consistent with the method from~\cite{Yuan2021}.
+This is observed independently of the condition $M \gg 2\pi R/\lambda$, which makes the extension of rootMUSIC and SpS to UCA not useful for our scenario.
+The methods of SPICE, MUSIC, and $\ell_1$-SVD as well as the method from \cite{Yuan2021} are all based on a grid, which we set to $1200$ points in the range of $0$ to $2\pi$.

 The performance of the different estimators are compared using the root mean square periodic error (RMSPE)

 The expectation over all possible angles is empirically estimated by $10^4$ Monte Carlo simulation runs.